gonzaloreinoso/Parameta/README.md

 The output files are stored in the corresponding results directories:

-- `stdev_test/results/stdev_a.csv`: Results from the window-based standard deviation calculation
+- `stdev_test/results/stdev_a.csv`: Results from the state standard deviation calculation
-- `stdev_test/results/stdev_b.csv`: Results from the vectorized standard deviation calculation
+- `stdev_test/results/stdev_b.csv`: Results from the reevaluation standard deviation calculation
 - `rates_test/results/price_data.csv`: Results from currency rate conversion

-## License

-[Your License Information]

-## Contact

-[Your Contact Information]